Developer Guide

 This package contains classes for user configuration, GUI settings, logging manager, guiding messages, index number,

-object sorters and version number.
+Model object sorters and version number.

 4.6.2.
 Exceptions Class